Top 8 Time-Saving Outdoor Garden Power Tools

 Tired of raking your yard?
 Forget buying a leaf blower – you need a lawn vacuum.
 Just like the vacuum you use in your home, this machine is pushed slowly across the yard, using the power of suction to pick up leaves.

 Some vacuums have bags as large as 12 cubic feet, which means you’ll be spending less time emptying the bag and more time picking up leaves.
+The Worx TriVAc is also a very cool leaf collection tool that includes all three functions – vacuum, blower, and mulcher.

 Most outdoor vacuums are powerful enough to pick up leaves, pine cones, and other organic material.
 Don’t expect it to pick up branches, rocks and other large debris, though.